johnybang/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at [code cells 4 and 5](https://github.com/johnybang/CarND-Advanced-Lane-Lines/blob/master/AdvancedLaneFinding.ipynb#create_binary) of the jupyter notebook).
-Here's an example of my output for this step:
+Originally, I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at [code cells 4 and 5](https://github.com/johnybang/CarND-Advanced-Lane-Lines/blob/master/AdvancedLaneFinding.ipynb#create_binary) of the jupyter notebook).
+In the subsequent figure it is "v1."
+However, using my first reviewer's suggestions as inspiration, I pursued more yellow/white focused thresholding to avoid the pitfalls of gradient.
+In the subsequent figure this is labeled "v2."
+I even ultimately got away from (hl)S channel.
+I found that color thresholding on R(gb) & (hs)V & L(uv) & (la)B was vastly better at identifying lane pixels and rejecting other pixels.
+I have plotted a comparison of the previous method and my new method and the binary masking components of each for several test images.
+Test images 1 and 4 are good examples of the dramatic difference in efficacy of the two approaches:

+![alt text][image3.0]
+![alt text][image3.1]
+![alt text][image3.2]
+![alt text][image3.3]
+![alt text][image3.4]
-![alt text][image3]
+![alt text][image3.5]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.